Luke Charman: Rochdale

 Amid interest from clubs including Bradford City and Hartlepool United, Charman signed a two-and-a-half-year contract with Rochdale of League Two on 20 January 2022; the fee was undisclosed.
 After completing a four-match suspension imposed for a second sending-off while at Darlington, Charman made his Rochdale and Football League debut on 1 February, replacing Alex Newby after 58 minutes of a 1–1 draw away to Colchester United.
 Charman finally scored for Rochdale on 30 April, with two goals in the first 17 minutes of the match at home to Bristol Rovers, but the match ended as a 4–3 defeat.
 After a brief substitute appearance in the opening match of the 2022–23 season, a hamstring injury was to keep him out for some time.

 AFC Fylde

 Charman left Rochdale on 14 October to sign a two-year contract with National League North club AFC Fylde, who paid an undisclosed club-record fee for his services.
+He won the National League North title with the club at the end of the 2022–23 season.

 Hartlepool United

 On 5 June 2024, it was announced that Charman would sign for National League club Hartlepool United once his existing contract with AFC Fylde expired at the end of the month.
 He made his competitive debut for Hartlepool in the opening match of the 2024–25 season, a 1–0 victory against Yeovil Town.
 On 5 October, he scored his first Hartlepool goal in a 4–3 home win against Sutton United.
 He registered three assists in a 4–3 away win against Solihull Moors on 23 November.
+In his first season with the club, Charman made 43 appearances, scoring 4 times.

+In February 2026, Charman suffered a serious ankle injury which ruled him out for the remainder of the 2025–26 season.
+He made 26 appearances during the season, scoring three goals and contributing four assists.
+On 22 May 2026, Charman signed a new contract with Hartlepool to keep him at the club until June 2027 with the option of a further year.
+In pre-season of the 2026–27 season, Charman suffered a strain to his medial collateral ligament which ruled him out for six to eight weeks, less than initially feared.